-With our mission: to preserve, enhance, and share our heritage, collections, and landscapes, and to create and inspire stewards of the natural world, our 650 acres of protected woodlands, meadows, gardens, and trails are yours to explore and enjoy.
+With our mission: to conserve our historic landscapes and connect people with the natural world, our 650 acres of protected woodlands, meadows, gardens, and trails are yours to explore and enjoy.
 But what exactly does a visit to Tyler entail?

 To begin with, our gardens and landscapes offer visitors of all ages an escape from the pressures and stresses of everyday life.
 Study after study has concluded that time spent in nature is good for our physical and mental health.